a-bro-0227/a-bro-0227.github.io/_posts/2024-07-10-my-data-journey.md

 tags: [posts, about]
 image: cuba-2.jpg
 ---
+---
 # Hi there, World!

 ## I'm Alex! 😎✌️

-A data professional with a passion for technology, learning, and building things with good folks!
+I’m an experienced data professional with a passion for technology and creating meaningful solutions that unlock the power of data.

-Over the years, I've had the privilege helping organizations _**harness the power of data**_ in various data roles.
+Over the years, I’ve had the privilege of helping organizations transform raw data into actionable insights, guiding them to make smarter decisions and achieve impactful results.

+---

-### Professional Background
+## Professional Background

-Over the years, I have honed my skills in data and technology, working with Python, R, SQL and NoSQL databases, AWS, APIs, and business intelligence tools like Tableau and Power BI.
-My experience includes roles such as data analyst, data engineer, and data manager, equipping me with a versatile skill set and a deep understanding of data engineering, analytics, data science and machine learning.
-I've worked for large companies of over 15,000, small companies with less than 35 people, and everything in between.
-I have a proven track record in architecting and optimizing data infrastructure, leading technical initiatives, and delivering actionable insights.
+I’ve honed my skills in a variety of data and technology roles, working with tools and platforms like Python, R, SQL and NoSQL databases, AWS, APIs, Tableau, and Power BI.
+My career journey spans roles such as data analyst, data engineer, and data manager, equipping me with a well-rounded skill set across data engineering, analytics, data science, and machine learning.

+I’ve had the opportunity to work for organizations of all sizes—from startups with fewer than 35 employees to enterprises with over 20,000 team members.
+In each role, I’ve contributed to architecting and optimizing data infrastructure, leading technical initiatives, and delivering insights that drive real impact.

+---

-### My Data Journey
+## My Data Journey

-My data journey began after my undergraduate studies.
-While I went to school for Supply Chain Management and Economics, I developed a passion for data and technology in my first role out of college.

-Initially, I thought I had to *excel at Excel* to keep up with my colleagues.
-As I mastered Excel, I realized not many people were as proficient with it and other technologies as I had assumed.
+My data journey began in a somewhat unexpected way.
+I studied **Supply Chain Management** and **Economics** in college at the **University of Northern Iowa** and landed my first role thinking I needed to *excel at Excel* just to keep up.
+As I mastered Excel, I realized that many of my colleagues weren’t as fluent in the tool as I had imagined—and that’s where I found my niche.

-I enjoyed the reputation I was building as the go-to person for organizing messy data into something comprehensible.
-And it was fun to "crunch" the numbers!
-After some time on the job, I was introduced to SQL, which sparked my desire to learn more efficient ways to handle bigger and bigger datasets.
+I quickly became the go-to person for turning messy data into clear, actionable insights.
+I loved the process of "crunching numbers" and solving problems.
+It wasn’t long before I encountered SQL, which opened the door to managing larger datasets more efficiently and sparked my desire to explore even deeper into the world of data.

-I never really knew what I wanted to do when I "grew up".
-While I'm still not sure I'll ever grow up, I do knew there was something to this data thing!

-To further my knowledge, I enrolled in a data analytics master's program at a university in the area, taking night classes while working full-time to fund my education.
-The program exposed me to advanced analytical concepts, various data techniques, and different programming languages.
-However, I believe a master's degree isn't necessary for success in technology or data.
-I started my master's program right before "Data Scienctist" was ranked the number one job on Glass Door and there was not the abundance of learning resources available today.
+While I never had a concrete plan for what I wanted to do “when I grew up,” discovering data was a lightbulb moment.
+I decided to further my skills by enrolling in a master’s program in **Businss Analytics** from the **University of Iowa**, attending night classes while working full-time.
+This experience introduced me to advanced analytical techniques, programming languages, and the broader possibilities of data science.

+That said, I firmly believe that a master’s degree isn’t a requirement for success in data or technology.
+In fact, the abundance of resources available today—free tutorials, online courses, and structured programs—makes it easier than ever for anyone to start their data journey.

-For example, after I finished my master and sometime in the field, I found a data analytics boot camp that allowed me to become a mentor, helping students switch careers or advance in their current roles.
-I think programs like these, coupled with the amazing free resources out there, is a great option for someone wanting to better understand how to harness the powers of data.
+For example, I became a mentor at a data analytics bootcamp, where I helped students pivot into data careers or enhance their current skills.
+Watching others grow and succeed has been one of the most rewarding aspects of my journey.
+Programs like these, combined with free learning resources, can be an excellent path for anyone looking to harness the power of data.
+More about that here: (link to be added)

+After my masters, I was

+---

-### A Bit About Me
+## A Bit About Me

-When I'm not working, I enjoy biking, hiking, or anything that gets me outdoors!
+When I’m not working with data, you’ll likely find me outdoors—biking, hiking, or enjoying nature in any way I can!
+I also love playing guitar, rocking out to riffs that help me unwind and stay creative.

+I’m originally from **Cedar Falls/Waterloo, Iowa**, though my wife’s career as a *traveling histotechnologist* has taken us on an adventure, moving to new places like Portland, Minneapolis, and Toledo.
+It’s been an exciting way to explore the country while keeping life dynamic.
-I have a wife, a dog, and a guitar!

-Crushing some single track, rocking out some riffs, and spending time with loved one's helped me stay balanced and inspired for this data life!
+At home, I’m proud to share life with my amazing wife, our dog, and my trusty guitar.
+Whether I’m shredding some single track, strumming a melody, or spending time with loved ones, these moments keep me balanced and inspired for my data-driven life.

-I am orginally from NorthEast Iowa, but have been moving around through my wife's job.
-She is a traveling histotechnologist and takes 3 month - o

-### Let's Connect!

-Feel free to com

-I’m always open to discussing new opportunities or projects.
-Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/alex-brown-b93aa029/).
+I hope my story inspires you, whether you're just beginning your data journey or looking for new ways to grow in the field.
+Let’s connect and share our passion for data! 🚀

+---